scopedb/scopedb-sdk/go/README.md

 ## Development

-The developer notes are hosted with the source code on [GitHub](https://github.com/scopedb/scopedb-sdk).
+The source code is hosted on [GitHub](https://github.com/scopedb/scopedb-sdk).
+You can check out the [CONTRIBUTING](CONTRIBUTING.md) guide to start developing.

 ## License